End-to-end-provenance/provDebugR/wiki/debug.state.md

 The parameters of this function are:
 * `...` The line numbers to be queried.
 * `script.num` The script number of the queried line numbers.
 This is ignored if no line numbers are given.

-Only 1 script number may be queried per function call.
+If `script.num == "all"`, all possible script numbers will be queried.
+Defaults to script number 1 (main script).

 This function may be called only after initialising the debugger using either `prov.debug`, `prov.debug.run`, or `prov.debug.file`.
 For example: